 In either case, you do need a will for the following reasons:

 Conversely, if you and your partner aren’t married or in a civil partnership, the intestacy laws alone are unlikely to give the survivor any right to your estate.
-He or she may succeed in a claim as a dependant under the Inheritance (Provision for Family and Dependants) Act 1975, for example, but this is complicated and uncertain.
+For example, he or she may succeed in a claim as a dependant under the Inheritance (Provision for Family and Dependants) Act 1975, but this is complicated and uncertain.
 A properly drafted will avoids this problem.

-This nil rate band threshold is currently £325,000, together with a residence nil-rate band (RNRB).
+Individuals are taxed at a rate of 40% on all of their assets above a threshold on death.
+This nil rate band threshold is currently £325,000, together with a residence nil-rate band (RNRB) of £175,000.
 It applies if you give your home to children, grandchildren, etc, but is tapered down if your estate exceeds £2 million.

 Can we help?